Mission and impact

 Inclusive Framework members have committed to report aggregate and anonymised data in respect of the Country-by-Country reports that they receive under Action 13.
 This data is vital to the work under Action 11 on measuring the impact of BEPS.
 As more data becomes available, a fuller picture can be shown of the true cost of tax avoidance and the benefit of the BEPS Project.

 Finally, addressing the tax challenges arising from digitalisation is a key policy issue today.
-The Inclusive Framework has made major progress by developing a Programme of Work and aims to produce a consensus-based, long-term solution for delivery to the G20 in 2020.
+The Inclusive Framework has made major progress by developing two-pillar approach and aims to produce a consensus-based, long-term solution for delivery to the G20 in 2021.

 are lost annually due to tax avoidance by multinational companies

 and jurisdictions have signed the Multilateral Instrument on BEPS

 At its inaugural meeting in Kyoto, Japan in June 2016 there were 82 members of the OECD/G20 Inclusive Framework on BEPS.
 Since then, the membership of the Inclusive Framework has grown to 139 countries and jurisdictions, including 14 observer organisations.

 The ongoing work of the OECD/G20 Inclusive Framework is led by a 24-country Steering Group.
 All members of the Inclusive Framework participate on an equal footing, and the widespread adherence to and further development of the BEPS standards have resulted in tangible progress under the three principles of coherence, substance and transparency as articulated under the original BEPS Action Plan.